-Prerequisite(s): Department Chair approval
+Prerequisite(s): Department approval Corequisite(s): none

 OSHA 120 Construction Safety 1 cr.

 The OSHA 10 Hour Construction Industry Safety course is the study of safe operating procedures that are required to be performed in the construction industry.
 Students will be instructed how to interpret the OSHA safety standards as they pertain to daily tasks performed in the construction industry.
 Students will receive OSHA Construction safety cards after attending all 10 hours of classes.